Believe it or not, fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.

 *Remember that weight gain is mediated through these hormones!

-- Glucomannan: This viscous fiber can help slow down the absorption of carbohydrates (reducing insulin levels), help reduce appetite and food cravings and improve your microbiome.
+- Glucomannan or propolmannan: This viscous fiber can help slow down the absorption of carbohydrates (reducing insulin levels), help reduce appetite and food cravings and improve your microbiome.
 Take 4 pills prior to each meal with a large glass of water for best effects.
 Should not be used around the time of other medications/supplements/etc.

-The length of treatment and dose required for optimal results varies based on condition.
+The length of treatment and dose required for optimal results varies based on the condition.

 Remember to also use fish oil in combination with other therapies including both other supplements and exercise for maximum effects.